Yigal Amir: Trial

 Amir's trial lasted from January 23 to March 27, 1996.
 He was initially defended by attorneys Yonatan Ray Goldberg and Mordechai Ofri, and later by Gabi Shachar and Shmuel Flishman.
 He was prosecuted by Pnina Guy, head of the Tel Aviv District Prosecutor's Office.
 The three judges who heard the case were presiding judge Edmond Levy and judges Saviona Rotlevy and Oded Mudrik.
 The judges ordered a mental examination by three district psychiatrists and a clinical psychiatrist, who all agreed that Amir understood the meaning of his actions and was fit to stand trial.

-Amir admitted to shooting Rabin and attempted to justify his actions on religious grounds, claiming that shooting Rabin was an act of din rodef.
+Amir admitted to shooting Rabin and attempted to justify his actions on religious grounds, claiming that shooting Rabin was an act of din rodef ("law of the pursuer"), which would allow killing to prevent the deaths of innocent Jews.
 He also claimed he had only intended to paralyze Rabin and not kill him.
 The court rejected his arguments, and he was found guilty of the murder of Rabin and inflicting injury under aggravating circumstances over the wounding of Yoram Rubin.
 Amir was sentenced to life imprisonment for the murder of Rabin plus six additional years in prison for injuring Rubin.
 In the verdict, the three judges wrote:

 Every murder is an abominable act, but the act before us is more abominable sevenfold, because not only has the accused not expressed regret or sorrow, but he also seeks to show that he is at peace with himself over the act that he perpetrated.
 He who so calmly cuts short another's life, only proves the depth of wretchedness to which [his] values have fallen, and thus he does not merit any regard whatsoever, except pity, because he has lost his humanity.